himax16/personal-website-jekyll/_drafts/2022-xx-xx-josee-the-tiger-and-the-fish.md

 ## Review of the Animated Movie

-## Comparison to the Original Shor Story
+## Comparison to the Original Short Story
 In the original short story Josee and

 ## Comparison to Live Action Movie *Josée* (2020)